kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

     timezone = 'Asia/Kuala_Lumpur'
     ```

-    However, the changes will not reflect until you manually commnd PostgreSQL
+    However, the changes will not reflect until you manually command PostgreSQL
     to reload the new configuration.
 This can be done with:

     ```sql